 - To begin, I like to hoop my fabric.
 Using a hoop keeps your fabric taut for hand embroidery and makes stitching easier.

-Insert the threaded needle from the back of the fabric and pull the thread through to the front.
-Insert your needle very close to the same spot and bring it up a short distance away.
-This will be the length of your chain stitch.
-Make a loop around the end of your needle.
-Pull the needle gently to form the first loop. - For the second stitch, stitch down just on the other side of the loop to secure the loop and come back up at the same distance as the first stitch, to keep your chain stitches even.
+Insert the threaded needle from the back of the fabric and pull the thread through to the top of the fabric.
+Insert your needle very close to the same spot on the front of the fabric, and bring it up a short distance away.
+This will be the stitch length of your chain stitch.
+Make a loop with your working thread around the end of your needle.
+Pull the needle gently to form the first loop.
+This is also referred to as an anchoring stitch. - For the second stitch, stitch down just on the other side of the loop to secure the loop and come back up at the same distance as the first stitch, to keep your chain stitches even.

 The goal with the chain stitch is to keep your loops all the same size, which is done by keeping your stitch lengths between loops the same size. - Continue making looped stitches along your line in the same way.